 Canine Rehab Therapist

 B.Sc.
 PT, B.Sc.
 (Biology), Dip.
 Manip.
 PT, FCAMPT, Dip. in Canine Rehab,

 Cheryl, who originally resided in Newfoundland, graduated from Acadia University in Wolfville, Nova Scotia where she completed her Bachelor of Science in Biology (2001).
 After graduating from Acadia University, Cheryl went on to obtain her Bachelor of Science in Physiotherapy from Dalhousie University in Halifax, Nova Scotia in 2004.
 She received her Diploma of Advanced Manual and Manipulative Physiotherapy from the Canadian Physiotherapy Association, Orthopedic Division in 2012 and became a Fellow of the Canadian Academy of Manipulative Therapy (FCAMPT).
 She has completed the introduction and advanced courses in canine rehabilitation and in 2015 obtained her Diploma in Canine Rehabilitation.

 Since graduating, Cheryl has continued to complete courses to advance her orthopaedic and manual therapy skills.
 Her recent captivation has been canine rehabilitation.
-Cheryl has two dogs of her own, a two year old and a four year old boxer.
+Cheryl has an energetic boxer of her own.
 She has always had a love for animals and thought it was time to combine her passion of physiotherapy and animals into one.